Graduate Students

 Kyler Lehrbach, M.A.

-Kyler is a fourth-year graduate student working with Dr. Philip Kendall in the Child and Adolescent Anxiety Disorders Clinic.
+Kyler (they/them) is a fifth-year graduate student working with Dr. Philip Kendall in the Child and Adolescent Anxiety Disorders Clinic.
 They graduated in 2018 with a B.A. in Psychology and Criminal Justice.
 They previously worked with Dr. Megan Ranney at the Brown-Lifespan Center for Digital Health as a Clinical Research Assistant.
 Kyler’s research interests include treatment accessibility as well as using predictors to optimize treatment for children and adolescents with anxiety disorders.

 kyler.lehrbach@temple.edu